open-epicycle/Epicycle.Commons-cs/README.md

     * Creating DateTimeFormatting with flexible ISO 8601 formatting capabilities
 	* Some unit tests
   * Epicycle.Commons.Collections:
+    * Adding IFixedCollection, IFixedReadOnlyList and IFixedList for fixed size collections
     * CollectionUtils: AsReadOnlyList<T>(this IEnumerable<T>) was renamed to ToReadOnlyList

 * **Version 0.1.6** [2015-01-13]